rebordao/kdd98cup/README.md

 misclassification costs depend on the individual.
 Their approach is more advanced and better described then the ones of the kdd cup winners.”
 Extracted from [here](http://stanford.edu/~cpiech/cs221/homework/finalProject.html).

+## Strategy

+My solutions to these tasks are in scripts `donors.py` and `profits.py` respectively.
+I suggest starting with the first script if you want to know more about this.

 ## Author